Home / Military History / Battle of Trebia 218 BC...

 The Second Punic War (218-201 BC) was the continuation of a series of wars between Rome and Carthage, two of the most powerful states in the ancient Mediterranean world.
 The conflict had its roots in the First Punic War (264-241 BC), during which Rome built its navy and defeated Carthage to gain control of Sicily.
 The loss severely weakened Carthage's economy, military, and political standing.

 However, Carthage soon rebuilt its strength in the silver mine-rich Spain (Iberia).
-Under the leadership of the powerful Barcid family, particularly Hamilcar Barca, the father of Hannibal Barca.
-Carthage established a strong military and economic base in the region.
+Under the leadership of the powerful Barcid family, particularly Hamilcar Barca, the father of Hannibal Barca, Carthage established a strong military and economic base in the region.
 After Hamilcar's death, leadership eventually passed to his son Hannibal Barca, who had grown up with deep hatred toward Rome.
 According to Roman historians, Hannibal swore an oath as a child that he would never be a friend of Rome.

 The Spark That Started the War